jubbp/EM-COMM-PJ/AREIB/AREIB.md

 ### APRS

 Should we beacon messages or should be be on request?
-Possibly, beacon that system is active, message retrival by request??
+Possibly, beacon that system is active, message retrieval by request??

 ### PACKET BBS?